 You are not the only one who will benefit from writing well-structured and engaging texts.
 You see, reading a bad essay is almost as hurtful as writing one.
+Do not forget that you can always use our essay writing service to avoid such problems.
 So, let’s begin to analyze those common mistakes.

 Typos.
 We’ll begin with the most obvious ones.
 It doesn’t matter for a reader if you’ve made a typo by accident or really don’t know the spelling of a word.
 The impression is ruined and your essay will have to be really good to change it.
 Proofread your paper and do it at least a couple of times.
 If you find this process too boring, ask someone else to do it for you.